VonHeikemen/lsp-zero.nvim/advance-usage.md

 ## Customizing nvim-cmp

-Using `setup_nvim_cmp` will allow you to override some options of `nvim-cmp`.
+Using [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#setup_nvim_cmpopts) will allow you to override some options of nvim-cmp.
 Here's a few useful things you can do.

 ### Don't preselect first match